 </body>

-Best Practices for Responsive CSS Inlining
+Best practices for responsive CSS inlining

 - Base font sizes (with mobile overrides in media queries)

-- Default padding values (with responsive adjustments)
+- Default padding (with responsive adjustments on top)

 - Base table widths (with percentage overrides)